-- Installations in car ports are not recommended. - The flue cannot be lower than 1,000mm from the top of a light well due to the build up of combustion products. - Dimensions from a flue terminal to a fanned air inlet to be determined by the ventilation equipment manufacturer. - ► A flue terminal guard should be fitted over a terminal, if persons could come into contact with the terminal, or it could be subject to damage and where the terminal is less than 2,000mm from the finished floor level.
+- ► Installations in car ports are not recommended. - ➤ The flue cannot be lower than 1,000mm from the top of a light well due to the build up of combustion products. - Dimensions from a flue terminal to a fanned air inlet to be determined by the ventilation equipment manufacturer.

-4.9 FLUE OPTIONS
+3.9 FLUE OPTIONS

-WARNING: Flue systems Only use Worcester, Bosch approved flue systems, no other manufacturer's flue systems have been approved for use with Worcester appliances.
+WARNING: Flue systems

+Only use Worcester, Bosch approved flue systems, no other manufacturer's flue systems have been approved for use with Worcester appliances.